 Fed policy and rates

-- Many analysts believe the Fed will raise the target fed funds rate in the second half of 2015, though the central bank has made it clear its decision will depend on economic data.
+- Many analysts believe the Fed will raise the target fed funds rate in the second half of 2015 or early 2016, though the central bank has made it clear its decision will depend on economic data.

 - When the Fed does raise rates, it is likely to signal its intentions to the markets, and any changes are likely to be moderate in scale.

 - Long-term interest rates are a result of investor activity, and may stay low even after the Fed moves its benchmark short-term rate.

 - Bond markets have become more volatile in recent months and that could continue if global central bank policies continue to evolve.